 The Justice and Corrections Service serves as a center of expertise on justice and corrections areas and supports the work of justice and corrections components in United Nations peace operations and other UN entities.
 JCS assists nationally-led efforts to strengthen the rule of law, deliver essential justice and prison services, and strengthen criminal justice systems.
 Aimed at sustaining peace and preventing conflict, this assistance seeks to enable durable political solutions by addressing crimes that fuel conflict and extend rule of law institutions in conflict-affected areas.
-The Justice and Corrections Standing Capacity is the rapid response team of JCS that deploys specialized expertise to support mission start-up, surge, and transitions.
+The Justice and Corrections Standing Capacity is the rapid response team of JCS that deploys specialized expertise to missions and UNCT partners through targeted and time-bound rule of law interventions, including during transitions.